TREATMENT FOR SNORING

 In fact around 40% of snorers we see don't need nose unblocking surgery or laser tonsillectomy.
-Historically for these patients we have recommended lifestyle changes or sleep hygiene and posture advice, or we would usually send them for a mandibular advancement device - an oral devices which opens the airway by moving the mandible (the lower jaw) forward.
+Historically for these patients we have recommended lifestyle changes or sleep hygiene and posture advice, or we would usually send them for a mandibular advancement device - an oral device which opens the airway by moving the mandible (the lower jaw) forward.

 Call us today to make an enquiry or find out more.
 Phone 0207 870 9166.